Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: Color-Lorentz Forces on Quarks

-where $\varphi(\vec{r})$ is an electron wave function, $V(\vec{r})$ the electric potential, $\vec{F}(\vec{r})$ the Coulomb force, and $\vec{\cal F}(\vec{r})$ the force density (weighted by the electron probability distribution).
-Therefore, the force can be learned from divergence of the kinetic MDC, or classically the momentum change of a moving particle (see also~\cite{Polyakov:2018exb,Won:2023zmf,Freese:2024rkr}).
-Therefore, we may define the force density on quarks (weighted by the quark probability density) as,
+Therefore, the force can be learned from the divergence of the kinetic MCD, or classically the momentum change of a moving particle (see also~\cite{Polyakov:2018exb,Won:2023zmf,Freese:2024rkr}).
+We define the force density on quarks as,

-The simplification in the second equality is likely due to the spherical symmetry of the problem.
-We plot the radial component as a black solid line in Fig. \ref{fig:Forces}, and the negative value indicates an attractive force towards the ``center''.
-One previous model estimation has found a value an order of magnitude smaller~\cite{Polyakov:2018exb}.
+which is weighted by the quark probability density implicitly. ${\cal F}_q^j$ is exactly the standard {\it color-Lorentz force} density,